rdeane/MeqSilhouette/README.md

-# Synthetic data simulation package for VLBI arrays
+# Synthetic data simulation package for the Event Horizon Telescope

 ## Requirements